sahat/jsrecipes/posts/general/webstorm-ide-tips.md

 #### What is WebStorm?

-[WebStorm](http://www.jetbrains.com/webstorm/) is a modern JavaScript IDE that has no rivals.
+[WebStorm](http://www.jetbrains.com/webstorm/) is a modern JavaScript IDE developed by JetBrains.
 Unlike Vim, you don't have to spend months learning the tool to be productive.
 Simply opening your project in WebStorm instantly makes you far more productive than any other text editor thanks to auto-completion, smart inspections that can detect dead code, syntax errors, unreachable code, references to local files that don't exist (likely due ot misspelling).

+Let me get something out of the way first.
+If you use Vim that's okay, stick with it.
+If you use Sublime Text, that's alright too.
+Use whichever tool that makes you more productive.
+That's all that matters at the end of the day.

 #### 1. Create a `<script>` tag with `src` attribute
 If you have used WebStorm then you are probably aware of built-in snippets and